pavanjoshi914/Blog/_posts/GSoC/2021-06-20-gsoc-coding-period-week1-2.md

 ![search by category]({{ site.url }}{{ site.baseurl }}/assets/images/gsoc/post4/feedback.png)

-During this week, I had a call with my mentors for discussing I18n architecture for Simulator.
+During this week, I also had a call with my mentors for discussing I18n architecture for Simulator.

 ## Week 2: Begin with Localizing CV Modules ⏬

-1. Preparing localization Rules
+1. <strong> Preparing localization Rules </strong>

       * 2nd week started with preparing bunch of localization rules for CV Rails platform and document them so that consistency in I18n is maintained throughout the codebase by myself as well as by future contributors.

       * This includes designing module specific rules by having proper overview of codebase.

-2. Introducing first I18n architecture for Simulator
+2. <strong> Introducing first I18n architecture for Simulator </strong>

     * I decided to go with famous ```i18n-js``` library for giving I18n architecture to Simulator.
 Integration worked great in perspective of I18n but failed in terms of dependency on Rails.